LizardLiang/filesystem-mcp/README.md

 The API is available at `/api/v1/` with the following endpoints:

 ### Search
-- `POST /api/v1/search`: Search for content in files
+- `POST /api/v1/search/content`: Search for content in files
+- `POST /api/v1/search/files`: Search for files/directories using fuzzy matching

 ### File Operations
 - `POST /api/v1/file/read/range`: Read a specific range of lines from a file